 Shopping: Nicaragua’s rich tradition of quality handicraft products can be purchased in the boutiques of Granada, in the workshops of the artisans themselves in the towns known as the Pueblos Blancos or the markets of Masaya.
 There are family-owned potteries in San Juan del Oriente where you will find delicate vases, bowls, and other ceramics.
 One of the largest markets in the Americas is the Mercado Oriental in Managua.
 Nicaragua is also well known for its world-class rum, coffee, and cigars.

 Food and Drink: The majority of Nicaraguan food is a mixture of Spanish and indigenous cuisine, using traditional Latin American ingredients and those from the Caribbean Coast and islands, such as corn, fruits, beef, fish, lobster, shrimp, and coconuts, with corn being the main staple.
-Nicaragua produces some of the best rum in the world the most famous brand is Flor de Cana.
+Nicaragua produces some of the best rum in the world, and the most famous brand is Flor de Cana.
 Popular nonalcoholic drinks include pinol, which is toasted, ground corn with water, and tiste, a variation made with cocoa beans and corn.
-Of course the coffee drinker will have no trouble finding their favorite beverage, however, the best coffee has traditionally been targeted for export.
+Of course, coffee lovers will have no trouble finding their favorite beverage, even though, the country's best coffee is usually exported.

 When to Travel?